 - were in a dating relationship within the five years of the alleged domestic assault

 Judges consider the following factors in determining if there is a substantive dating relationship:

 - the length of time of the relationship;

 - the type of relationship;

 - the frequency of interaction between the parties; and

-Are there Legal Defenses to Assault and Battery on A Family Member?
+Are there Legal Defenses to Domestic Violence?

 Charged with Domestic Violence?

 Massachusetts Domestic Violence Attorney.

 Attorney Patrick T. Donovan is a former prosecutor.
 He has represented many people charged with domestic assault and battery.